thograce/C2FNet/README.md

     + downloading Res2Net weights and move it into `./models/res2net50_v1b_26w_4s-3cf99910.pth`[download link (Google Drive)](https://drive.google.com/file/d/1_1N-cx1UpRQo7Ybsjno1PAg4KE1T9e5J/view?usp=sharing).

+1. Training Configuration:

+    + Assigning your costumed path, like `--train_save` and `--train_path` in `MyTrain.py`.
+    + I modif the total epochs and the learning rate decay method, so there are differences from the training setup reported in the paper.
+Under the new settings, the training performance is more stable.

 1. Testing Configuration:

     + After you download all the pre-trained model and testing dataset, just run `MyTest.py` to generate the final prediction map: